 Your attorney will keep your mouth from hurting your case.

 There are plenty of opportunities in a CPS case for you to say something that you will regret later on.
 Your case could last for up to one year, so imagine all of the court dates, meetings, and mediation sessions where you will come face to face with people that may think that you are a bad parent or at the very least question how you run your household.
 Your attorney needs to help you keep your opinions from getting into the open during one of these events.
-Basically, your attorney needs to keep you in control of your emotions during the case.
+Your attorney needs to keep you in control of your emotions during the case.

 A CPS case is long, and the stakes are quite high.
 I can only imagine how I would react to a situation where my future relationship with my children was at stake.
 However, you will not be well served by trying to instigate or otherwise speak disrespectfully towards another person involved in your case.
 It will not help your case in any way.
 It may feel good at the moment but will cause you pain in the long run.